Spectral networks and Fenchel-Nielsen coordinates: Monodromy representations

-The given parametrization of the almost-flat equivariant abelian representations $\rho^{\ab}$, together with the equations for the $\cS$-matrices, determine the nonabelianization map explicitly.
-Monodromy matrices of the resulting $SL(2)$ representations $\rho$ can be expressed purely in terms of abelian data: the four given abelian holonomies $\cX_{1,2,3,4}$ along paths around the boundary components, the abelian holonomies along open paths that run from one boundary component to another and the abelian holonomies $\cX_A$ and $\cX_B$ around path $A$ and $B$.
-If we divide out the constant gauge transformations at the boundary marked points, the image of the nonabelianization map is a two-parameter family of $\cW$-framed $SL(2)$ representations $[\rho(\cX_A,\cX_B)]$.
+Monodromy representations of the resulting $SL(2)$-representations can be expressed purely in terms of abelian data: the abelian holonomies $\cX_{1,2,3,4}$ around the boundary components, the parallel transport coefficients along open paths that run from one boundary component to another and the abelian holonomies $\cX_A$ and $\cX_B$ around the 1-cycles $A$ and $B$.
+If we divide out by diagonal gauge transformations at the marked points, the dependence on the parallel transport coefficients drops out.